 There’s been an ongoing conversation in the nonprofit sector for more than four decades about state unemployment insurance (SUI).
 Some are wondering if the subject matter is just a bad version of Groundhog Day.

-“I’m amazed that more organizations don’t take advantage of unemployment reimbursing,” remarked Alan Lesher, CFO, of YMCA of the Inland Northwest in Spokane, Washington.
+“I’m amazed that more organizations don’t take advantage of unemployment reimbursing,” remarked Alan Lesher, CEO, of YMCA of the Inland Northwest in Spokane, Washington.
 “You would think it’s a no brainer.
 It’s just another tax 501(c)(3)s don’t have to pay.”

-“When you first bring up unemployment tax alternatives it’s not unusual for a CFO to ask if it is legal,” laughed Cynthia Koral, chief marketing officer for 501(c) Services – a provider of full-service alternatives to state-run unemployment insurance programs for nonprofits.
+“When you first bring up unemployment tax alternatives it’s not unusual for a CFO to ask if it is legal,” laughed Cynthia Koral, Chief Marketing Officer for 501(c) Services – a provider of full-service alternatives to state-run unemployment insurance programs for nonprofits.

 The relationship between state unemployment benefits and nonprofits is unique.
 That unique relationship makes legitimate unemployment insurance tax alternatives available.

-“All employers share the burden of the national unemployment insurance benefit system,” explained Bo Garner, assurance manager with PBMares – a Mid-Atlantic accounting and business consulting firm.
+“All employers share the burden of the national unemployment insurance benefit system,” explained Bo Garner, Assurance Manager, with PBMares – a Mid-Atlantic accounting and business consulting firm.
 “Fortunately for 501(c)(3)s, the federal government believes that they have low turnover and allows them to elect to reimburse the unemployment system, not pay into it.”